cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 ```

 **Description**

-This extension buffer specifies MV predictors for ENCODE and ENC usage models.
+This extension buffer specifies MV predictors for ENCODE.
 To enable usage of this buffer the application should set `MVPredictor` field in the [mfxExtFeiHevcEncFrameCtrl](#mfxExtFeiHevcEncFrameCtrl) structure to non-zero value.

-This structure is used during runtime and should be attached to the `mfxEncodeCtrl` structure for ENCODE usage model and to the `mfxENCInput` for ENC.
+This structure is used during runtime and should be attached to the `mfxEncodeCtrl` structure for ENCODE usage model.

 This buffer has different layout from AVC.
 Each `mfxFeiHevcEncMVPredictors` element in Data array corresponds to 16x16 block of pixels from input frame.
 Four such elements are combined in group that corresponds to 32x32 block of pixels.
 Elements are located in zig-zag order inside group and groups are located in raster scan order inside buffer.
 Due to such layout input frame size should be aligned to 32 before calculation of buffer size.
 That means that buffer width in elements should be calculated as `((picture width + 31)/32)*2` and buffer height as `((picture height + 31)/32)*2`.